HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="resource_weights.sql"
 ) }}

-GoDaddy Website Builder and Wix make the most use of WebP, with ~58% and 33% adoption respectively, while WordPress, Joomla, and Drupal barely serve WebP - only ~5.7% of images served by WordPress sites are WebP.
+GoDaddy Website Builder and Wix make the most use of WebP, with ~58% and 33% adoption respectively, while WordPress, Joomla, and Drupal barely serve WebP–only ~5.7% of images served by WordPress sites are WebP.
 AVIF is barely used by these platforms, with less than ~0.1% on all platforms.

 With the <a hreflang="en" href="https://caniuse.com/webp">growing support of WebP</a>, it seems all platforms have work to do to reduce the usage of the older JPEG and PNG formats, where it is applicable without compromising on image quality.